ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 #### Installing dependencies

-When we have a dependency, we need to install it before we can build our own project.
-This needs to be done from the module directory.
+When you have a dependency, you need to install it before you can build your own project.
+You need to do this from the module directory.

-In our Blinky example, we need to install ``mbed-drivers``:
+In the Blinky example, you need to install ``mbed-drivers``:

 ```
 user$ cd blinky
 user$ yotta install mbed-drivers
 ```

-We need to be online for the installation to work, because yotta downloads the modules from the yotta Registry.
+You need to be online for the installation to work, because yotta downloads the modules from the yotta Registry.

-#### Adding project code
+### Adding project code

-To complete the build, please copy the ``blinky.cpp`` file from the [example directory](https://github.com/ARMmbed/example-mbedos-blinky).
-Place it in the ``source`` directory under your ``blinky`` directory.
+To complete the build:

+1. Download the ``blinky.cpp`` file from the [example directory's ``source`` subdirectory](https://github.com/ARMmbed/example-mbedos-blinky/tree/master/source).

+1. Save the file in the ``source`` directory under your own ``blinky`` directory.

-This is our actual application code, and we'll rename the file ``main.cpp``.
-Although Blinky will work if we don't do this (because it has only one CPP file), it's a good habit to get into.
+1. Name the file ``main.``

+You should now have:

 	``/blinky/source/main.cpp``

-#### Building the module
+### Building the module

-The build command (like the target command) must be performed from within the directory of the module we're trying to build.
-It must also be performed after selecting a yotta target.
+The build command (like the target command) must be performed from within the directory of the module you're trying to build.
+It must also be performed after selecting a yotta target, as explained above.

-For example, if I'm working with the ``blinky`` directory we saw above:
+For example, if you're working with the ``blinky`` directory you created above:

 ```
 user$ cd blinky